-BARRY ANDERSON ERSKINE BOWLES CHARLES BOWSHER KENT CONRAD DAN CRIPPEN VIC FAZIO WILLIS GRADISON JANE HARMAN WILLIAM HOAGLAND JIM JONES LOU KERR JIM KOLBE MARJORIE MARGOLIES DAVE McCurdy JAMES MCINTYRE, JR. DAVID MINGE MARNE OBERNAUER, JR. JUNE O'NEILL RUDOLPH PENNER ROBERT REISCHAUER CHARLES ROBB ALAN K. SIMPSON JOHN SPRATT CHARLIE STENHOLM GENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT JANET YELLEN
+BARRY ANDERSON ERSKINE BOWLES SAXBY CHAMBLISS KENT CONRAD JIM COOPER DAN CRIPPEN ESTHER GEORGE WILLIS GRADISON KEITH HALL JANE HARMAN HEIDI HEITKAMP WILLIAM HOAGLAND JIM JONES JOHN KASICH LOU KERR RON KIND MARJORIE MARGOLIES DAVE MCCURDY JAMES MCINTYRE, JR. DAVID MINGE MICHAEL NUTTER JUNE O'NEILL MARNE OBERNAUER, JR. RUDOLPH PENNER FRANKLIN RAINES ROBERT REISCHAUER REID RIBBLE CHARLES ROBB ISABEL SAWHILL ALAN K. SIMPSON JOHN SPRATT GENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT

-Q&A: Everything You Should Know About Government Shutdowns Updated: September 23, 2021
+Q&A: Everything You Should Know About Government Shutdowns Updated: September 5, 2023

-The new fiscal year (FY) will begin on October 1, 2021, and Congress has so far enacted none of the 12 appropriations bills setting discretionary spending levels.
+The new fiscal year (FY) begins on October 1, 2023, and Congress has so far enacted none of the 12 appropriations bills setting discretionary spending levels.
 Lawmakers have until midnight on the final day of the fiscal year - September 30 - to enact legislation to fund the programs covered by the appropriations process, or the government will shut down.
 A continuing resolution (CR) to allow lawmakers more time to complete work on spending bills is likely to be considered.
-A shutdown in FY 2022 would affect all federal activities covered by discretionary appropriations, as opposed to the most recent FY 2019 shutdown that began in late 2018 and extended into early 2019 that affected departments and agencies covered by the seven appropriations bills that Congress had not yet enacted.
+A shutdown in FY 2024 would affect all federal activities covered by discretionary appropriations, as opposed to the most recent FY 2019 shutdown that began in late 2018 and extended into early 2019 that affected only departments and agencies covered by the seven appropriations bills that Congress had not yet enacted.